aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/properties/get/_index.md

 ﻿---
-title: "Get a Particular Document Property"
+title: "Get a property in a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /documents/properties/get/
-aliases: [/get-a-particular-document-property/]
-description: "Get a particular document property from a Word document"
+description: "Get a property in a Word document"
 weight: 30
 ---

-Reads a document property.
+Returns a document property.

-## Get particular document property from Word document REST API
+## Get a property in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|